 If you don’t appeal the maltreatment determination it will remain on your record even after the end of any court case brought by Child Protection.

 See our fact sheet Maltreatment: How Can it Affect My Job?

 If a child was abused, is likely to be abused, or has been neglected, Child Protection may open a case file.
 Then they can offer services like foster care, chemical dependency treatment, therapy, and counseling.
 They can offer services without going to court, if the parent agrees to cooperate.

 Recommend Removal of the Child

 Workers can’t take a child out of the home unless a parent says it is ok, OR if they have a court order.
 If a worker feels a child is in immediate danger but can’t get the parent to agree, they will call the police.
 Police can take the child from the home to a shelter.

-There must be a court hearing within 72 hours (weekends and holidays do not count) about whether the child will stay in foster care longer.
+There must be a court hearing within 72 hours (weekends and holidays do not count) about whether the child should stay in foster care longer.